AWorldOfChaos/Super-Resolution-2022/Govind/README.md

 Test the model using eval.py for automatic evaluation on testdataset and test.py for manual side-by-side comparison.

+## Step 5 - Extend the model to VSR

+Extend the model to naive VSR by using model frame-by-frame on a video

 ## Conclusion

 Through this project I have implemented my srcnn network based on the "9-3-5 SRCNN" architecture.